 Our research group has conducted the only prospective randomized controlled trial addressing this question; the Peritoneal VAC trial which compared a modified Barkers VAC Pac technique to AbThera utilization(49).
 This RCT, conducted in Calgary, enrolled 45 out of 63 potentially eligible patients over a 15-month period between Sept 2011 and Dec 2012.
 Patients were enrolled in the operating room after an attending surgeon made the critical decision that an abbreviated laparotomy was required in critically ill/injured patients.
-In additional to numerous physiological variables, Biomediator levels were measured every 24 hours in the initial post-laparotomy phase of critical care(49, 50).
-Although standard Biomediator levels were not statistically different nor was peritoneal fluid drainage, the 90day mortality rate was improved in the ANPPT group (hazard ratio, 0.32; 95% confidence interval, 0.11-0.93; P=0.04)(49).
+In additional to numerous physiological variables, Biomediator levels were measured every 24 hours in the initial post-laparotomy phase of critical care (49, 50).
+Although standard Biomediator levels were not statistically different nor was peritoneal fluid drainage, the 90-day mortality rate was improved in the ANPPT group (hazard ratio, 0.32; 95% confidence interval, 0.11-0.93; P=0.04)(49).
 A valid critique of the Peritoneal VAC trial was that despite the fact that all patients were deemed to need OA therapy by the attending surgeon, there was still a heterogeneous mix of patients including trauma and non-trauma (although the only statistically significant difference in baseline criteria was more chronic disease in the ANPPT patients)(49).
-Thus, although unexplained, significantly improved survival with the AbThera

-ANPPT does warrant further exploration as a means of breaking the progression to wards MSOF and death in cases of severe SCIAS.
+Thus, although unexplained, significantly improved survival with the AbThera ANPPT does warrant further exploration as a means of breaking the progression to wards MSOF and death in cases of severe SCIAS.
 The COOL Investigators thus feel that the potential life-saving potential of ANNPT after laparotomy for SCIAS coupled with global clinical equipoise warrants a carefully conducted randomized prospective study.

-The Peritoneal Cavity as a Reservoir for Systemic Inflammation

-There is a complex relationship between pressure, ischemia, and inflammation within the peritoneal cavity.
-Independently the damaged gut seems to act as a continued source of inflammation propagating SIRS and potentiating MODS(45, 51-53).
-Although extremely complicated, visceral ischemia further characteristically generates multiple immunological mediators with the pro-inflammatory cytokines tumor necrosis factor-alpha (TNF- α), and interleukin six (IL-6), as well as inhibitive cytokines such as interleukin ten (IL-10)(54-57).
-Post-operative complications associate with increasing levels of systemic IL-6, and peritoneal TNF- α (56, 58).
-Jansson and colleagues believe that peritoneal cytokines in humans respond more extensively compared to systemic cytokines, and that a normal postoperative course is characterized by decreasing levels of peritoneal cytokines based on studies of both elective and emergency surgery(59).
-Overall, the peritoneal cytokine response is much higher than the systemic response in peritonitis(57, 60-62).
-In a series of rat studies, Hendriks and colleagues demonstrated that peritoneal cytokine levels (especially IL-6, TNF- α , (63)and IL-10) were dramatically different in rats who either survived or succumbed to an intraperitoneal sepsis model in the 24 hours after cytokine determination(60).
+The Peritoneal Cavity as a Reservoir for Systemic Inflammation extremely complicated, visceral ischemia further characteristically generates multiple immunological mediators with the pro-inflammatory cytokines tumor necrosis factor-alpha (TNF- α), and interleukin six (IL-6), as well as inhibitive cytokines such as interleukin ten (IL-10)(54-57).
+Post-operative complications associate with increasing levels of systemic IL-6, and peritoneal TNF- $\alpha(56, 58)$.
+Jansson and colleagues believe that peritoneal cytokines in humans respond more extensively compared to systemic cytokines, and that a normal postoperative course is characterized by decreasing levels of peritoneal cytokines based on studies of both elective and emergency surgery (59).
+Overall, the peritoneal cytokine response is much higher than the systemic response in peritonitis (57, 60-62).
+In a series of rat studies, Hendriks and colleagues demonstrated that peritoneal cytokine levels (especially IL-6, TNF- α , (63) and IL-10) were dramatically different in rats who either survived or succumbed to an intra-peritoneal sepsis model in the 24 hours after cytokine determination (60).
 Finally, recent work suggests that blood filters designed to hemofiltrate blood endotoxins and cytokines may improve hemodynamics, organ dysfunction and even mortality in the critically ill(64-67).